German-BioImaging/guide-KVpairs-scripts/docs/gettingstarted.rst

 We can then see in the OMERO activities that the Key-Value pairs were added to 5 \
 datasets out of the 11 present in this project (as expected).
+We also see three set of \
+key-value pairs, one for each namespace we used in the csv.

 .. figure:: images/7_KV_import_printout.png